oauthstuff/draft-oauth-par/main.md

 given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause (d) on request URI entropy.

 ## Open Redirection
-An attacker could try register a redirect URI pointing to a site under his control in order to obtain authorization codes or lauch other attacks towards the user.
-The authorization server MUST only accept new redirect URIs in the PAR request from confidential clients after successful authentication and authorization.
+An attacker could try register a redirect URI pointing to a site under his control in order to obtain authorization codes or launch other attacks towards the user.
+The authorization server MUST only accept new redirect URIs in the pushed authorization request from authenticated clients.

 ## Request Object Replay
 An attacker could replay a request URI captured from a legitimate authorization request.
 In order to cope with such attacks, the authorization server SHOULD make the request URIs one-time use.